-Over the years, landowners have been filling in their swales and ditches that are used for our secondary drainage system or some do not realize that they have an outfall swale on their property.
+The Board has authorized an on-going swale maintenance program which allows the District Engineer and Executive Director to identify areas within the District that could be improved for conveyance and storage.
+Over the years, landowners have been filling in their swales and ditches that are used for our secondary drainage system or some do not realize that they have an outfall easement located on their property.
 The District has been examining the outfall swales throughout the District to determine the need for vegetation removal, regrading and/or outfall pipe replacements.
 The District has also been conducting title searches to determine whether the outfall swales are under a drainage easement so the maintenance can be conducted.
-Several outfalls have been reclaimed this year.
+Two outfalls to Canal 2 were reclaimed this year.
 The District plans on continuing this service.
 In addition, the section by section evaluation allows the District to evaluate the needs at a more local level for swale capacity.
-Figure 122 shows an example of reclaiming an existing outfall easement.
+Figure 11 shows reclaiming an outfall easement to Canal 2.